The Seeker and The Monk: Everyday Conversations with Thomas Merton by Sophfronia Scott

 Some folks who immediately came to mind were Shakti Gawain (New Age and personal development author), John Randolph Price (internationally known award-winning author and lecturer on prosperity), Neville Goddard, Napoleon Hill, and Wallace Waddle.

-.
+All of these gentlemen are authors in their own right.
 They wrote about prosperity and the law of attraction.
 This is a subject I’m just fascinated by, and it has been around for centuries.

 My ultimate pick would be Shakti Gawain because her books really helped me when I was going through a dark period in my life.
 She wrote books about healing, intuition, prosperity, and creative visualization and still read her daily meditations – Reflections In The Light: Daily Thoughts and Affirmations.